 Media reports indicate the parents never met Kekua.

-According to Swarbrick, Te’o in early December received a call from a woman claiming to be his girlfriend and telling him she was not dead.
-Those calls continued but Te’o did not answer, Swarbrick said.
+According to Swarbrick, Te’o received a call from a woman claiming to be his girlfriend on December 6, telling him she was not dead.
+Those calls continued, but Te’o did not answer, he said.

 Te’o’s grandmother did in fact die in September, according to Deadspin, but there is no Social Security Administration record of the death of the athlete’s supposed girlfriend, described as a Stanford University student.

-Stanford University’s registrar’s office told CNN that it has never had a student registered by Kekua’s name or an alternative spelling.
+The Stanford University registrar’s office told CNN that it has never had a student registered in Kekua’s name or using an alternate spelling.